-Continuing to build on the highly successful introductions of the Nordhavn 72, 47 and 43, Pacific Asian Enterprises (P.A.E.) introduced the Nordhavn 55, a long-range, full-displacement passage maker that incorporated the company's newest styling and heightened focus on enhanced interior accommodations.
+Building on the highly successful introductions of the Nordhavn 72, 47 and 43, Pacific Asian Enterprises (P.A.E.) introduced the Nordhavn 55, a long-range, full-displacement passage maker that incorporates the company’s newest styling and heightened focus on enhanced interior accommodations.

 Form Follows Function

 Thanks to the feedback of the P.A.E. staff as well as Nordhavn owners who have logged hundreds of thousands of miles offshore, the N55 was designed to provide maximum comfort underway while living aboard during extended cruises.
 “The generous interior volume is made possible by the relatively high bow and high freeboard of the design,” adds Leishman.
 “We’ve learned that there is really no downside to adding more freeboard to our designs, and when done right, the advantages are many.”

 The high bow provides extra buoyancy when punching into large head seas, and the higher deck takes on less blue water during rough conditions.
 The added height provides significantly more volume below the cabin sole.
 In relationship to the accommodations, the engine, fuel tanks and water tanks are very low, ensuring superior stability.

 Long a Nordhavn feature, the main saloon opens directly to the aft cockpit, which is on the same level.
 This design effectively expands the living area from the inside to the outside, and when fitted with optional side curtains, the cockpit becomes an extension of the saloon, even in foul weather.